 We ended up living in an old run down trailer that an elderly lady rented out.

 The dirt on the floors was inches thick.
-The walls were also covered in dirt splatters and who knows what else.
+The walls covered in dirt splatters and who knows what else.
 There were mouse droppings everywhere.
 It was very disgusting, but all we could do was our best to clean it up and move in.

 This is one of those instances where all you can do is smile and try to make the best of a horrible situation.